Rod Beck: Chicago Cubs

-Beck to the Minors

 Beck successfully recovered from Tommy John surgery and, as a free agent, was signed by the Cubs in January 2003.
 While pitching for the team's AAA affiliate Iowa Cubs during his comeback, Beck gained national attention for living in a motor home behind the team's Sec Taylor Stadium (now Principal Park) in Des Moines.
 Beck warmly welcomed fans to drop by and visit, signed autographs and offered free beer.
 This time he did not play in the majors for the Cubs, and they released him in May 2003.

-San Diego Padres
+San Diego Padres (2003–2004)

 Immediately after leaving the Cubs in 2003, Beck returned to the Major Leagues with the Padres to fill in for the injured Trevor Hoffman.
 He converted 20 saves in 20 chances, while posting a 1.78 ERA.
 His statistics earned him the National League Comeback Player of the Year award.
 In 2004, Beck dealt with personal problems during Spring Training and struggled in a seventh inning role for the Padres.
 Beck was released by San Diego in August.